 #4: Do individual practice questions

 You can repeat these steps as necessary until you're satisfied with your scores.

 In your studying, focus on learning the ins and outs of institutions of national government and memorizing the definitions of key terms.
 You should also practice your skills using real AP questions from the College Board website.

 Above all, don't be intimidated by this test.
 You're almost certainly capable of earning a 5 if you start studying well in advance!

 To get your studying started, here's an article detailing how to find the best AP practice exams.
 In addition, take a look at our complete guide to AP US Gov free-response questions.

 Want even more advice on how to do well on your AP exams?
 Check out these six critical tips for success on any AP test.

-If your school doesn't offer an AP class that interests you, you might consider going rogue and taking the test anyways.
-Learn how you can self-study for an AP exam and end up with a great score.
+If your school doesn't offer the specific AP class you want to take, you might consider going rogue and taking the test anyway.
+Learn how you can self-study for an AP exam and still get a great score.